Aïn Séfra: French Period

 During the first French incursions in the middle of the 19th century, the majority of "Chorfa" families left the ksar as refugees, mainly to Tlemcen and Fez.

 The modern city dates back to the French colonial era.
 Initially, in 1882, a strategic military garrison post consequent to the revolt of Sheikh Bouamama left their bastion of Figuig.
 French troops have instead established a military post at the site of Aïn-Séfra, to control "The Gateway to the Sahara".
 A railway reached Aïn-Séfra as early as 1887, and it extended to Bechar and Kenadsa in 1906, both for economic and strategic reasons.

 During the colonial period, it was an important sub-prefecture and a military territory, but also a region of cultural, economic and political importance.
 The region where Aïn-Séfra is located was one of the bastions of the popular resistance against the French colonial conquest, south of Oran.

+Geography

 Climate

 Aïn Séfra has a cold arid climate (Köppen BWk) with hot to sweltering summers and, owing to its elevation, cool to relatively cold winters, despite its location in the Sahara Desert.